 EEOC Know Your Rights: Workplace Discrimination is Illegal-Revised with new information related to the new Pregnant Workers Fairness Act (PWFA) effective June 27, 2023 and a new revision date.

 Fair Labor Standards Act (FLSA) - Federal Minimum Wage-Revised the Nursing Mothers section of the poster with the PUMP for Nursing Mothers Act (PUMP Act) and more clarification on employer requirements to provide reasonable break time and accommodations for nursing employees.

 EEOC Know Your Rights: Workplace Discrimination is Illegal-Revised to use plain language and bullet points to summarize the laws for employees.
 Added a QR code that links to instructions on how to file a charge of workplace discrimination.
 This new version replaces the old Equal Employment Opportunity is the Law poster.

 Wyoming Minimum Wage-The federal minimum wage reflects $7.25.

-Equal Employment Opportunity Is The Law (EEOC) - Includes GINA-Addition of Genetic Information Nondiscrimination Act (GINA) Regulation
+EEOC Know Your Rights: Workplace Discrimination is Illegal - Includes PWFA-Addition of Genetic Information Nondiscrimination Act (GINA) Regulation

 The Uniformed Services Employment and Re-Employment Rights Act (USERRA)-Added the Office of Special Counsel to the poster and modified existing text to incorporate the new office information